Cosmology of the non-local Proca theory: The model

 where we have generalized the non-local term to contain higher order derivatives and $\Lambda$ is the cosmological constant.
 Here, $\alpha_n$ is an arbitrary constant with dimension $M^{2n}$.

 In this paper we will consider the case $n=1$ for the sake of simplicity.
-As was discussed in Introduction, the above theory with $n=1$, can be considered as a non-local version of the so-called BP electrodynamics \cite{BP,BPcos}.
-It is well-known that the Einstein-BP theory suffers from Ostrogradski instability in both vector and scalar modes because of its higher order derivative occurring in the action \cite{farsi}.
-However, one may expect that the non-local version is free from instabilities (at least in the vector mode) because it comes from the Proca theory.
-However, the procedure of obtaining \eqref{action1} from \eqref{action}, highly depends on the geometry of space-time.
+The above theory with $n=1$, can also be considered as a non-local version of the so-called BP electrodynamics \cite{BP,BPcos,farsi}.
+The procedure of obtaining \eqref{non} from \eqref{action}, highly depends on the geometry of space-time.
 In fact partial derivatives should commute to make these two actions equal.
-In curved space-times the non-local version of the Proca field \eqref{ac} is different from the Einstein-Proca system by some non-linear curvature terms which can turn on the Ostrogradski instability of the theory.
-Another way to see this instability is to rewrite the action \eqref{ac} with $n=1$ as
+In curved space-times the non-local version of the Proca field \eqref{ac} is different from the Einstein-Proca system by some non-linear curvature terms.
+One can easily show that the non-local part of the action \eqref{action} for $n=1$ can be written as

-where $\xi_{\mu\nu}$ and $\lambda_{\mu\nu}$ are two covariant antisymmetric tensors.
-Obtaining equations of motion of these fields and substituting back to the action \eqref{ac1} one obtains the action \eqref{ac}.
-Here $\xi_{\mu\nu}$ is dimensionless and $\lambda_{\mu\nu}$ has dimension $M^2$.
-One can decouple the Maxwell field from the $\xi_{\mu\nu}$ and $\lambda_{\mu\nu}$ fields by applying the field redefinition of the form